hiveship/enssat-serveur-voeux/readme.rst

 3. Edit this file to complete the base url parameter (URL to access the project folder on your web server)
  $config ['base_url'] = 'YOUR URL HERE'

-4. Set up your the database on your server (see above).
+4. Set up your the database on your server by creating a database and then running the SQL script (misc/voeux_DUMP_current) on it
 5. Edit the application/config/database.php file
  'hostname' => 'IP:port adress to connect to your database'